builder555/PineSAM/Readme.md

   </summary>

 #### Install
-First, install the packages linked above for the backend script.
+Install the packages linked above for the backend script.
 Skip to 4 if you did this already.

 1. Python install notes
     * Check "Add python.exe to PATH" and select "Customize Installation"